Alcaro/misctoys/vstudiobugs.md

 Visual Studio laziness bugs
 ===========================

-All were found in Visual Studio 2015 Update 1 or Update 2.
+All were found in Visual Studio 2015 Update 1 or Update 2, last verified May 2016.

 ```csharp
 using System.Threading.Tasks;